zowe/zowe-explorer-intellij/README.md

 ### Delete data set/data set member
 Click with the right mouse button on the data set/data set member you'd like to delete in the working set tree on the right side of your screen.
 Click "Delete".Confirm your intention to delete a data set/data set member in the pop up window by pressing "Yes".
 After the deleting is complete you should no longer see the data set/data set member in the working set tree.

+# Developer Guide

+## Tests
+Run task "Unit tests" in the IDE to start tests.
+Test run report is generated in the project folder under the path "build\reports\tests\test".
+Open file "index.html" in your browser to view the result.
+Code coverage report is generated based on test run report in the project folder.
+Coverage report path "build/reports/jacoco/test/html".
+To view coverage report open file "index.html" in your browser.